heinekmadsen/esphome_components/wavinAhc9000/README.md

 TO-DO:
-1. It's currently not possible to write back the temperature to the Wavin unit, this is a work in progress...
+1. ...

 Kudos:
-A bit thanks to ssieb from the ESPHome Discord community for assisting i making this happen! https://github.com/ssieb
+A big thanks to ssieb from the ESPHome Discord community for assisting i making this happen! https://github.com/ssieb